alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 It's just an analogy but a brewery produces the amber nectar in great volumes and theres pubs & bottle shops that a distribute it for consumption in smaller amounts 'please drink responsibly'.

 Thus if you could imagine the journey a single 6-pack has taken to on its way to you it involves packing four 6-packs into a slab, then packing 70 slabs onto a pallets and you can fit about 20 pallets on my beer truck.
-All these pallets are loaded onto the beer truck at the brewery and driven to pubs & bottle shops because it would be queues arounf the block if you all headed to the brewery to pickup your 6-packs.
+All these pallets are loaded onto the beer truck at the brewery and driven to pubs & bottle shops because it would be queues around the block if you all headed to the brewery to pickup your 6-packs.
 So to be efficient due to the beer truck operating costs they want to mutually agree a delivery frequency and time slots between the brewery, pubs & bottle shops so the cost of delivering 33,600 bottles of amber nectar is bottles is efficient and costs less per bottle delivered.

 As we know frequency is generally defined as the number of cycles which occur in a given interval of **time**, lots of delivery cycles (more beer trucks) could deliver more amber nectar per 90min window of time but your costs will increase due to needing more beer trucks and the brewery is still 150km away.
 Building another brewery closer to me would reduce the **distance** but building a brewery isn't cheap so generally we all agree to share the beer truck and wait **latency**.
 ```